Ressentiment (book): Essential structures of Ressentiment proper: "pathological ressentiment"

 Originally understood, Ressentiment is defused whenever one has the power and ability to physically retaliate, or act out, against an oppressor.
-For example, an ancient Roman citizen, as Master, could be expected to take revenge straight away upon his Slave while the reverse would be unthinkable.
+For example, an ancient Roman citizen, as Master, could be expected to take revenge straightaway upon his Slave while the reverse would be unthinkable.
 "When [negative psychic feelings and feeling states] can be acted out, no ressentiment results.
 But when a person is unable to release these feelings against the persons or groups evoking them, thus developing a sense of impotence, and when these feelings are continuously re-experienced over time, then ressentiment arises."

-But for Scheler, the essence of Impotency as characteristic of Pathological Ressentiment has less to do with the actual presence of an external oppressor, and more to do with a self-inflicted personal sense of inadequacy over limitations in the face of positive value attainment itself.
-Hence, Resesentiment-feelings tend to be continuously re-experienced over time in a self-perpetuating manner primarily fueled by a sense of inadequacy felt within the self which the "other" really only occasions.
+But for Scheler, the essence of impotence as characteristic of Pathological Ressentiment has less to do with the actual presence of an external oppressor, and more to do with a self-inflicted personal sense of inadequacy over limitations in the face of positive value attainment itself.
+Hence, Ressentiment-feelings tend to be continuously re-experienced over time in a self-perpetuating manner, primarily fueled by a sense of inadequacy felt within the self which the "other" really only occasions.
 For example, one can have every advantage in life given them, yet prove to lack the talent for achieving the goals set for him or her self.

-These re-experienced feelings of impotency become rationalized on a subconscious level as knee-jerk attitudinal projections: i.e., prejudices, bias, racism, bigotry, cynicism, and closed mindedness.
+These re-experienced feelings of impotence become rationalized on a subconscious level as knee-jerk attitudinal projections: i.e., prejudices, bias, racism, bigotry, cynicism and closed-mindedness.

-Noteworthy is the "abstract" focus of Ressentiment: the fact that specific individuals (i.e., the "Master figure" or their counterpart "Slave figure") are no longer even required for Ressentiment feelings and their rationalized forms of expression to continue and drive forward.
+Noteworthy is the "abstract" focus of Ressentiment: the fact that specific individuals (i.e., the "Master figure" or their counterpart, the "Slave figure") are no longer even required for Ressentiment feelings and their rationalized forms of expression to continue and drive forward.
 One only needs a representative member of the class of one's focus of resentment to be represented in some way.
 "Members of a group can become random targets of hate, borne out of impotence that seeks to level the group."
 Such a random formal treatment of "otherness" offers a plausible explanation for hate crimes, serial killings (in part), genocide, the general framing of an enemy in faceless non-human terms, as well as any top-down or bottom-up form of class warfare agenda, etc. Hence, there must be a psychic distancing of de-personalization between Master and Slave perceptions of "the other" in order for Ressentiment to operate effectively.